|

 In 2017, Matt was recognized as both a Delta Clean50 and Clean16 Winner.
 In 2018, SNGRDC was chosen as Development Corporation of the Year by the Canadian Council for Aboriginal Business.
 In 2019, 2020, and 2021 SNGRDC has been selected as Canada’s Best Managed Companies by Deloitte.

-Tom Li, P.Eng., M.A.Sc., M.B.A., Ontario Business Operations and Development Manager, Parsons
+Tom Li, P.Eng., M.A.Sc., M.B.A.Ontario Business Operations and Development Manager, Parsons

 Mr. Tom Li is a Principal Environmental Engineer and the Operations Lead for Parsons’ Environment and Energy team in Ontario.
 He is a Qualified Person (ESAs) Under Ontario Regulation 153/04.
-He an experienced remediation engineer having managed 100s of environmental site assessment and remediation projects for various private and public sector clients.
+He is an experienced remediation engineer having managed 100s of environmental site assessment and remediation projects for various private and public sector clients.
 He has 20+ years of experience studying, designing, managing and contract administering various remediation solutions that meets the client’s technical and business objectives.

 View Full Bio +/-

 His remediation experience includes dig and dump, pump-and-treat, enhanced bioremediation, ISCO, duel phase extraction, surfactant assisted product recovery, soil capping and colloidal activated carbon injection.
 Tom is also experienced in providing environmental support multi-disciplinary projects including environmental and excess soil management for roadway and pipeline projects and infrastructure installations and upgrades.
-He has a Master of Applied Science degree at University of Waterloo in the Department of Chemical Engineering where he conducted a cross disciplinary project with the Earth Sciences department to inject supersaturated liquids into groundwater to assist in mobilizing LNAPL and to enhance bioremediation.
+He has a Master of Applied Science degree from University of Waterloo in the Department of Chemical Engineering where he conducted a cross disciplinary project with the Earth Sciences department to inject supersaturated liquids into groundwater to assist in mobilizing LNAPL and to enhance bioremediation.

 Tammy Lomas-Jylha, Executive Director, Canadian Brownfields Network & President, Lomas-Jylha Consulting